National Arts Journalism Institute June 27-July 1

 Are scholarships available?

-Yes, through support from EventsDC, generous scholarships are available based on merit and/or need.
+Yes.
+Through support from HumanitiesDC generous scholarships are available based on merit and/or need.
 To be considered for a scholarship, please fill out our scholarship application here after submitting your initial institute application.
 All applications are considered on a need-blind basis and all accepted students will be invited to apply for scholarships to attend.

 How many people are accepted into the program?